iluwatar/java-design-patterns/audit-log/README.md

 In plain words

-> Whenever a some property changes, log the change in a file.
+> Whenever some property changes, log the change in a file.

 Wikipedia says